How costs are calculated in AdWords

 Let's say your maximum CPC bid is $2.
 Meanwhile, your competitor has a maximum CPC bid of $3 but the quality of his ads are below average.
 Because of the higher quality of your ads, your ad could actually show in a higher spot on the page, even though your bid is lower.

-Your AdWords account's Billing Summary page provides easy access to your billing information.
+Your AdWords account's billing "Transaction history" page provides easy access to your billing information.
 View daily advertising costs, payment details, and much more.
 Learn more about how to access your billing information.

 Try using Keyword Planner, a free AdWords tool, to help guide your decision on which bids and budgets to set.
 Keyword Planner shows you traffic estimates, like estimated clicks, to help you get an idea of how a keyword list might perform for a given bid and budget.
 Note that Keyword Planner gives you estimates for the Search Network only.